-Oregon Health & Science University is a public, state institution, so it offers a reduced tuition rate of $13,932 for in-state students who attend full-time.
+Oregon Health & Science University is a public, state institution, which means it offers a reduced tuition rate of $14,760 for students who qualify as state residents and attend full-time.

 OHSU has the same tuition for international students as for those from out of state.

 International students are not eligible for loans or grants from the U.S. government, but may qualify for private or OHSU-specific grants, scholarships, and other funding opportunities..
 International students who demonstrate financial need may be eligible for the following types of financial support at OHSU:

 •Loans from outsideOHSU •OHSU-specific loans •OHSU-specific scholarships •International Students Tuition Waivers

 International students without financial need may be eligible for merit-based institutional scholarships.